RayRemnant/docx-html/README.md

 # Google Play Book Notes to JSON

-This code is used to convert the `.docx` files creates by Google Play Books to a `.json` format, more flexible for whatever use.
+This code is used to convert the `.docx` files created by Google Play Books to a `.json` format, more flexible for whatever use.

 **Make sure you have enabled the option**: